devopsdays-kc/devopsdayskc-docs/docs/team-admin/operating_procedures.md

 Here is a guide for meetings during planning seasons for DevOpsDays KC

 * Meetings will be on a set schedule of:
-  * First Tuesday Night of the Month 6PM to 8PM (5:30ish to 8:30ish) IN PERSON - 2 hours
+  * First Tuesday Night of the Month 6PM to 8PM - IN PERSON - 2 hours
   * Second Monday Lunch of the month 12PM to 1PM (Google Meet) - 1 hour
-  * Third Tuesday Night of the Month: Meetup week 5:30PM to 8:30PM - 0 hours
+  * Third Tuesday Night of the Month: usually the [DevOps KC Meetup](https://www.meetup.com/devops-kansas-city/) week 5:30PM to 8:00PM
+    * This is not required attendance, but a great time to participate in, and help grow, the community
   * Last Wednesday Morning of the Month: 8AM to 9AM (Google Meet) - 1 hour
     * TOTAL: 4 hours of potential meeting time every month
 * Organizer agrees to put things on the agenda ahead of the Hangout meetings